khulnasoft/AiKit/docs/overview/deep_dive/fix_failing_tests.rst

 Common Errors
 *************

-This section aims to assist you in navigating through some common errors you might encounter while working with the Ivy's Functional API.
+This section aims to assist you in navigating through some common errors you might encounter while working with the Aikit's Functional API.
 We'll go through :code:`test_jax_transpose` and then some common errors which you might encounter while working as a contributor or a developer.

 #.
 Starting off with :code:`test_jax_transpose`, it throws an Assertion error because the shape returned by ground truth is different from the shape returned by the target backend.

    .. code-block:: python

-    E       ivy.utils.exceptions.IvyBackendException: paddle: to_numpy: paddle: default_device: paddle: dev: (PreconditionNotMet) Tensor not initialized yet when DenseTensor::place() is called.
+    E       aikit.utils.exceptions.AikitBackendException: paddle: to_numpy: paddle: default_device: paddle: dev: (PreconditionNotMet) Tensor not initialized yet when DenseTensor::place() is called.
     E         [Hint: holder_ should not be null.] (at /paddle/paddle/phi/core/dense_tensor_impl.cc:61) E
     E       Falsifying example: test_jax_transpose(